cybertilla/SimODSweden/README.md

 ## THINGS TO NOTICE

-Notice the plot of yearly pmp and its reaction to slider value changes.
+The plot of yearly pmp and its reaction to slider value changes.

-Notice the Donor state plot for insights into the effect of policies and interventions on the functioning of the donation system as a whole.
+The Donor state plot gives insight into the effect of policies and interventions on the functioning of the donation system as a whole.

 ## THINGS TO TRY

 Modify the value of Staff, hit Setup and run the simulation, compare Donor States to previous runs.

+What is the best combination of policies to maximise yearly pmp?

+What if we want to maximise Actual Donor pmp and minimize the amount of other Donor States throughout the process?

 ## EXTENDING THE MODEL

 This model can be expanded with more agents e.g. ORGAN TYPES, DONOR DEMOGRAPHICS, POPULATION CHANGES etc.

+E.g. Add a step function for the make-donor-pool procedure.

+E.g. Calculate TC workload by counting links.

+E.g. Run the simulations with Behaviour Space and vary the population size of the country.

+Age implementation is relatively easy, add an AGE attribute to the Donor agent and assign its value based on empirical distributions.

 ## NETLOGO FEATURES

+The environment is created by reading the map.png file, patches are processed according to their color.

+TC coordinates are fixed.

 The function _random-poisson_ is used to simulate fluctuations in donor pool.